kavia-common/collaborative-task-management-platform-217524-217533/taskboards_frontend/README.md

 - Replace demo data and mocked login with backend API calls as endpoints become available.
 - Keep environment variables in .env (do not commit secrets).
 - For production builds: npm run build

+## Contributing

+See CONTRIBUTING.md for development workflow, coding style, and commit conventions.

+## Database Setup

+If you want to use a real database with the backend, follow SETUP_DB.md in the backend container root.